ehuange/dailydiary/README.md

 # Dailydiary

 ## How to run
-* This app uses PostgreSQL for DB storage.
+* This app requires PostgreSQL for DB storage.
 Please make sure you have an instance running.
 - npm install
 - npm run server-dev (start api server)
 - ng serve (serve static files through angular)